 iii) Building Broken Links And Link Reclamation

 Building broken links is one effective link-building tool that you can add to your tool arsenal.
-For this, you’ll have to find the broken links on the internet and then reach out to the publisher and get it replaced by the working link.
+For this, you’ll have to find the broken links on the internet and then reach out to the publisher and get them replaced by the working link.

 If truth be told, broken links are harmful to the SEO of your site.
 But, when you replace that with a working one, it can do wonders for both your brand and the publisher.
 So, that’s a win-win situation!

 If you think link building requires creating new content, think again!
 That’s because you can also build links for those addresses where your store is mentioned but not linked.
 With plenty of tools available, you can easily find unlinked mentions.
-Once you’re done, connect with the publishers and get the unlinked mentions linked.
+Once you’re done, connect with the publishers and get the unlinked mentions merged.

 iv) Guest Blogging